 myworkspacewith the name of your Azure Machine Learning service workspace.

 When you're ready, select Save and run.

-You're prompted to commit your changes to the azure-pipelines.yml file in your repository.
+You're prompted to commit your changes to the diabetes-train-and-deploy.yml file in your repository.
 After you're happy with the message, select Save and run again.

 If you want to watch your pipeline in action, select the build job.